You’re just one scroll away from finding the architecture portfolio template you’ve been looking for.

 Could be improved:

-- more cohesive looking thumbnails.
+- more cohesive-looking thumbnails.

 Homepages are extremely important.
 It is the first thing your audience sees when they view your portfolio, and therefore, it's where they make the crucial first impression.
 Even though your projects are the protagonists of your portfolio, how people get there can already set the mood.